 Plan reflects day-one priorities, ideas from teachers and students

-After officially being named as the permanent superintendent of Jefferson County Public Schools (JCPS), Dr. Marty Pollio announced on March 29 his five-point plan for moving the district forward.
+March 29, 2018—After officially being named Tuesday as the permanent superintendent of Jefferson County Public Schools (JCPS), Dr. Marty Pollio today announced his five-point plan for moving the district forward.
 The plan highlights the key strategies Dr. Pollio will focus on during the next 100 days: launching the JCPS Backpack of Success Skills initiative; revamping the district’s Vision 2020 strategic plan; restructuring central office; reimagining the district’s alternative schools; and implementing a facilities plan focused on students and schools.

 The plan builds on Dr. Pollio’s day-one priorities of strengthening climate and culture, increasing student learning and improving organizational coherence.
 It also reflects ideas from JCPS teachers, students and stakeholders that Dr. Pollio has received feedback from while visiting schools and community groups during the last nine months.

 To announce his plan, Dr. Pollio visited Frederick Law Olmsted Academy North and toured a mechanical engineering class, where students are using math and science skills to design and build products that solve problems and improve processes.
 The class is an example of student engagement and the district’s Deeper Learning Initiative.
 Teachers are working to create relevant experiences that encourage students to take a more active role in their learning, while also building a backpack of skills from kindergarten through graduation that gives students both the academic and essential skills for success in the 21st century.

 “This plan will revolutionize the work we do in JCPS,” Dr. Pollio said.
 “By accomplishing the goals outlined in my plan, we’ll lay a solid foundation for future success in JCPS — because nothing is more important to me as superintendent than creating a premier public education system for our city that prepares our students for success in school, life and work.”